 Medicine is supposed to be an intelligent profession.
 We have gone from prescribing opioids to anyone who wants them to sending people home after major surgery with a bare minimum of medication and then telling them to take Tylenol® and suck it up.
 The people paying the price are sadly those patients who would benefit from the judicial use of opioids for relief of their pain.
 We have implemented so many rules and regulations governing the prescription of opioids of any type or dose that many providers would rather just skip it than to navigate the system in order to provide the correct care.
 The system has made it difficult to prescribe narcotics in a way that encourages abuse, but it has also made it so cumbersome to prescribe narcotics to those who really need them and now many providers simply no longer do it.

+This is why I am sharing my story.
 If history repeats itself, it will take several years before the pendulum swings back to the center and we can predictably prescribe where needed and withhold where appropriate.
 The problem is that many patients will suffer, in pain, while taking Tylenol® in the meantime.